 Well known for its lovely bed and breakfasts, picturesque beaches, and restaurants that specialize in seafood, the Northern California city of Mendocino has something for everyone.
-So, whether you are a nature lover, a foodie, or an adventure seeker, you will love surrounding yourself with pretty redwood trees, coastal cliffs, and photogenic locations.
+So, whether you are a nature lover, a foodie, or an adventure seeker just looking for the best things to do in California, you will love surrounding yourself with pretty redwood trees, coastal cliffs, and photogenic locations.
 Here are our picks for the best things to do in Mendocino.

 The Best Attractions, Activities & Things to Do in Mendocino, California

 Point Cabrillo Light Station is a beautiful landmark in Mendocino, California.
 Just three miles north of Mendocino Village you will find Point Cabrillo Light Station.
 Established in 1909, the light station played an important role in guiding ships along the coast.
 Today, the light station is open to the public, and visitors can enjoy stunning views of the Pacific Ocean.